dennisss/dacha/doc/pcb/sainsmart_3018.md

   - Attach other end to the bit.
   - Set up a custom probe command in "Settings > Control"
     - `G90; G21; G38.2 Z-50 F100; G92 Z0; G0 Z10; M30`
+    - Also set "Heightmap probing feed" to "100"
 - Then hit the "Z-probe" button
 - Open the F_Cu gcode file
 - Under "Heightmap" hit "Create"